 Just like many vets, Dr Penny Seet decided at a young age that being a veterinarian was exactly what she wanted to do.
 She was furious her parents wouldn’t let her have a menagerie of baby animals to raise in the middle of suburban Melbourne but that didn’t hold her back.

 Penny worked in general practice before moving back to emergency medicine in 2009 and she’s never looked back.
-Her area of interests include Feline and Neonatal Medicine.
+Her area of interest includes Feline and Neonatal Medicine.

-When asked why she loves working at PVE, Penny’s response came easily.
+When asked why she loves working at Perth Vet Emergency, Penny’s response came easily.
 “I was lucky enough to find a job working with an amazing group of like-minded people who believe we can make a real difference to pets and their families after hours.”

 Penny completed Memberships to the ANZCVS in Veterinary Emergency and Critical Care in 2011 and Medicine of Cats in 2014.
-She is a Senior Veterinarian at PVE and mentor for ASAVA New Graduates.
+She is a Senior Veterinarian at Perth Vet Emergency and mentors for ASAVA New Graduates.